Reimittv/SurvivalRevivalIronMON/README.md

 ### Fire Red / Leaf Green

 0. All other [FRLG specific Kaizo rules](https://gist.github.com/UTDZac/a147c497424dfbd537d8c4b0c22b5621#fire-red--leaf-green) apply, unless changed below
 1. The Mt.
 Moon Step Items are now banned.
+2. You no longer have to fight the rival in the SS Anne immediately.
-2. Usable NPC TMs: Mr Psychic in Saffron, Return girl in the gate South of Lavender and dept. store girl by giving her a fresh water/soda pop/lemonade you have found.
+3. Usable NPC TMs: Mr Psychic in Saffron, Return girl in the gate South of Lavender and dept. store girl by giving her a fresh water/soda pop/lemonade you have found.
-3. Move Tutor Prizes: (These do not have to be used immediately but one-shot dungeons still apply)
+4. Availible Move Tutor Prizes: (These do not have to be used immediately but one-shot dungeons still apply)

 | Dungeon | Tutor |
 | ------------- | ------------- |